Hospitality H-1B Sponsorship Jobs in New Jersey

 Get Access To All Jobs

-Job Roles in Hospitality in New Jersey
+H-1B Hospitality Job Roles in New Jersey

-Customer Service & Support158 jobs
+Customer Service & Support34 jobs

-Hospitality & Guest Services125 jobs
+Hospitality & Guest Services23 jobs

-Hospitality Management102 jobs
+Hospitality Management21 jobs

-Human Resources34 jobs
+Human Resources17 jobs

-Project & Program Management19 jobs
+Project & Program Management8 jobs

-Procurement & Purchasing15 jobs
+Procurement & Purchasing6 jobs

-See all 326+ Hospitality New Jersey jobs
+See all 69+ Hospitality H-1B Jobs in New Jersey

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Hospitality New Jersey roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which hospitality companies sponsor H-1B visas in New Jersey?

-New Jersey's largest H-1B hospitality sponsors include Wyndham Hotels & Resorts, headquartered in Parsippany, along with Caesars Entertainment and Hard Rock International operating in Atlantic City.
+New Jersey's largest H-1B visa hospitality sponsors include Wyndham Hotels & Resorts, headquartered in Parsippany, along with Caesars Entertainment and Hard Rock International operating in Atlantic City.
 Large hotel management companies overseeing Marriott, Hilton, and Hyatt-branded properties across the state have also filed H-1B petitions, typically for corporate-level or specialized operational roles rather than front-line service positions.

 Which cities in New Jersey have the most hospitality H-1B sponsorship jobs?